impressible-wp/wordpress-ci/README.md

-# WordPress Plugin CI
+# WordPress CI

-A GitHub Action for WordPress plugin continuous integration, testing, and deployment.
+A GitHub Action for WordPress plugin or theme continuous integration, testing, and deployment.

 ## TypeScript Development Setup